Qaramirzey Massacre

-The Karamirzey Massacre, or the Laba Massacre, was the destruction of the Circassian village of Karamirzey by the Imperial Russian Army during the Russo-Circassian War.
+The Qaramirzey Massacre, or the Laba Massacre, was the destruction of the Circassian town/village of Qaramirzey by the Imperial Russian Army during the Russo-Circassian War.
 The Russian forces carried out looting, and arson.

-The destruction of the village and the massacre of its inhabitants, although similar to what was done to other Circassian villages, resonated strongly among the Circassians because it was the home of the renowned military commander Prince Karamirza Aliy Misost and was 7–8 times larger (at least 200-250 households, 300 families) than an average Circassian village.
+The destruction of the town and the massacre of its inhabitants, although similar to what was done to other Circassian villages and towns, resonated strongly among the Circassians because it was the home of the renowned military commander Prince Qaramirza Aliy Misost and was 7–8 times larger (at least 200-250 households, 300 families) than an average Circassian village, making it a small town or a large village.

 Background

 After Kabardia came fully under Russian control in 1822, Kabardian princes who refused to accept Russian rule migrated—mostly to Besleney territory in Western Circassia—along with their subjects and established new villages.
 These Kabardians were named the Hajret Kabardians, referring to the Hijrah.
 On April 1, 1825, General Veliaminov ordered to attack the villages of the Hajret Kabardians who settled in the Besleney lands.
-The main target of the campaign was Karamirzey (or Karamirzahable), the village of Hajret Kabardian Prince Karamirza Aliy.
+The main target of the campaign was Qaramirzey (or Karamirzahable), the village of Hajret Kabardian Prince Qaramirza Aliy.
 Aliy was from the Misost dynasty, took part in the wars against the Russians and was a famous commander with prestige among the Circassians.
-Karamirzey was located near Mount Akhmet and was established on the upper bank of the Laba River, at an elevation that was difficult to access.
+Qaramirzey was located near Mount Akhmet and was established on the upper bank of the Laba River, at an elevation that was difficult to access.

-Veliaminov planned a secret and rapid attack to catch the village people unprepared.
+Veliaminov planned a secret and rapid attack to catch the townspeople unprepared.
 On the night of April 1, the Russian armies gathered at the Prochni Okop fortress and started the campaign.
 3 infantry battalions crossed the Kuban River with 18 cannons and Cossack cavalry regiments.
 Circassian-origin Russian Colonel Bekovich's army crossed the Laba River, they spotted a herd of horses belonging to the Hajret Kabardians.
 The herder, who tried to drive the herd away, was captured.
-He was beaten during interrogation and admitted that the village was located 22 kilometers away.
+He was beaten during interrogation and admitted that the town was located 22 kilometers away.

 In order not to be noticed by the Beseney villages on the way, they crossed rough roads at night under the guidance of the herder.
-They passed through difficult terrain and reached the village near the evening of April 4.
-Bekovich's army had arrived in the village before the infantry support from Veliaminov had yet reached.
+They passed through difficult terrain and reached the town near the evening of April 4.
+Bekovich's army had arrived in the town before the infantry support from Veliaminov had yet reached.
 According to the Russian report, Bekovich's army consisted of 2 regiments, a total of 350 Cossack soldiers.

-According to the writing of the Russian military historian Vasily Potto, if Bekovich retreated, he would encounter the Besleneys, if he tried to return quickly from the pass, he would suffer losses, and since there was a village in front of them that was awakening, he had to attack the village.
+According to the writing of the Russian military historian Vasily Potto, if Bekovich retreated, he would encounter the Besleneys, if he tried to return quickly from the pass, he would suffer losses, and since there was a village in front of them that was awakening, he had to attack the town.
 According to the Caucasian historian V. H. Kazharov, this writing of Potto is a justification attempt.